JesperJunker/math-plot/mathPlotWorkspace/projects/math-plot/README.md

 # MathPlot

-This library is forplotting mathematical functions.
+This library is for plotting mathematical functions.
 One can plot the formula in between a start and end for x in polar or cartesian coordinates.

 ## Notes